Describing a character’s physical appearance is a tough job.

 It’s easy to get caught up in the face when we describe our characters (especially the eyes, hair, and smile combo).
 Give your readers something fresh and different to work with by thinking about the whole body.
 Different areas might better deliver the emotion or meaning you’re going for than an overused facial feature.

-Have you used one of these techniques to show readers your character’s appearance?
+Have you used any of these techniques to show readers your character’s appearance?
 Have a snippet to share?
 Let me know in the comments!